 If either of these 2 camera settings is off, you will likely not be experiencing the results you are looking for.
 ISO is basically the camera sensors sensitivity to light, so a higher setting will expose a subject like the Moon in a shorter period of time.

 The depth of field comes into play with this setting, but it does not drastically effect an image of this type.
 Generally, the lowest f-stop your camera lens can offer is best for astrophotography.

 How big is your lens?
 Or better yet, your telescope?
-A telephoto camera lens and a telescope are both capable of taking incredible close-ups of the moon.
+A telephoto camera lens and a telescope are both capable of taking incredible close-ups of the Moon.
 Your camera lenses focal length is listed on the lens itself.
 A common “kit lens”, for example, will have a focal length of 18-55mm.

-A longer focal length such as 300mm or more will increase the magnification and detail of the moon, but capturing a shot with crisp focus will be much harder to accomplish.
+A longer focal length such as 300mm or more will increase the magnification and detail of the Moon, but capturing a shot with crisp focus will be much harder to accomplish.
 The higher magnification will intensify even the slightest amount of camera shake.

 Photography Tips and Ideas

-As you know, the moon has many different phases, and rises and sets at different times.
-Each of these phases offers a new photographic opportunity to capture the moon from a different perspective.
-My favorite phases to capture the moon in are when it is completely full, and when it is in the thin waxing crescent phase.
+As you know, the Moon has many different phases, and rises and sets at different times.
+Each of these phases offers a new photographic opportunity to capture the Moon from a different perspective.
+My favorite phases to capture the Moon in are when it is completely full, and when it is in the thin waxing crescent phase.

-Although the full moon shows the least amount of shadows and surface detail, it rises at the same time as the sun sets and can create amazing landscape compositions in a colorful dusk sky.
+Although the full Moon shows the least amount of shadows and surface detail, it rises at the same time as the sun sets and can create amazing landscape compositions in a colorful dusk sky.